 Jodi Goldstein, managing director of the Harvard Innovation Labs, said that one of the most important lessons she can teach her students is how to fail gracefully.

-"If they want to be entrepreneurs, they have to learn [how to fail], quickly.
-We encourage them to fail early and often, so they learn the necessary lessons to innovate," she said.
+"If they want to be entrepreneurs, they have to learn [how to fail] quickly.
+We encourage them to fail early and often so they learn the necessary lessons to innovate," she said.

 "Do whatever you can to stop further damage from occurring," he said.
 "If there are financial issues involved, try to recover as much as you can.
-If there is collateral damage with relationships, apologize quickly and try to restore trust."
+If there is collateral damage to relationships, apologize quickly and try to restore trust."

 Move on.
 When the dust settles and you've successfully navigated through the storm, it's important to try again.
 To that end, Assaraf said moving forward is "really about learning the art of managing your focus and maintaining your emotions."